rubble/alfresco-share-reactjs/README.md

 as Alfresco Community or make use of other controller and model libraries to suit their needs.
 A full feature list of ReactJS as well as further documentation [can be found here](https://facebook.github.io/react/).

+Heck, even Alfresco One wants to move to AngularJS at some point!

 # Getting started